 \subsubsection{Analysis on Memory Modeling}

-As discussed in Section~\ref{sub:action_prediction_ambiguity_reduction}, enabling a network to access historical memory is important for reducing action prediction ambiguity.
-To this end, we devise the memory encoder shown in Fig.~\ref{Fig: network}.
-In experiments, we find that without this encoder, the robot arm could oscillate at the initial position of manipulation without approaching the target, leading to task failure.
+In dynamic object manipulation, modeling historical memory enhances the policy’s awareness of both the object’s motion dynamics and task progress.
+Therefore, we devise the memory module shown in Fig.~\ref{Fig: network_pipeline}.
+In experiments, we find that without this module, the robot arm could oscillate at the initial position of manipulation without approaching the target, leading to task failure.
 This phenomenon is more frequent when a single network learns multiple skills.
 This is because the policy fails to distinguish whether the manipulation operation has not started or has been completed.
-Our designed memory encoder can effectively address this problem by enabling the network to know which actions have been performed.
-We compare the performances of GEM with and without this memory encoder and report the results in Table~\ref{Table: memory encoder}.
-According to the results, we can observe that the memory encoder significantly boosts success rates.
+Our designed memory module can effectively address this problem by enabling the network to know which actions have been performed.
+We compare the performances of GEM with and without this memory module and report the results in Table~\ref{Table: memory module}.
+According to the results, we can observe that the memory module significantly boosts success rates.

-To more thoroughly analyze how long a sequence the memory encoder can memorize, we design a toy experiment of reciting a random digit sequence.
-Specifically, we update the structure of this memory encoder to support accepting a single digit as input and predicting the next digit per step.
-Then, we randomly generate a sequence of $n$ digits and train the memory encoder to recite this sequence.
+To more thoroughly analyze how long a sequence the memory module can memorize, we design a toy experiment of reciting a random digit sequence.
+Specifically, we update the structure of this memory module to support accepting a single digit as input and predicting the next digit per step.
+Then, we randomly generate a sequence of $n$ digits and train the memory module to recite this sequence.
 After training, we test how many digits can be correctly recited.
-After repeating this experiment by setting different values of $n$, we find that the memory encoder can correctly recite a very long sequence like 1000 digits after sufficient epochs of training.
+After repeating this experiment by setting different values of $n$, we find that the memory module can correctly recite a very long sequence like 1000 digits after sufficient epochs of training.
 Such a memory capability is strong enough for existing embodied policies, because current manipulation tasks usually involve at most tens of times of policy inference.